crowdlingo/course/src/speaking/snacks.md

 ## Vocabulary

 <vocab-list>
-- perfectly
-  - completely and without qualification
-- generally
-  - usually
+- sometimes
+  - on certain occasions or in certain cases but not always
 - chocolate
   - a beverage made from cocoa powder and milk and sugar
+- healthier
+  - improved in health or physical condition
 - unhealthy
   - not in or exhibiting good health in body or mind
+- generally
-- sometimes
+  - usually
-  - on certain occasions or in certain cases but not always

 <!-- blank -->